 Who Benefits From Adult Day Health Services?

-• 17,000 frail elders and adults with disabilities participate in Massachusetts’ ADH programs each year.
+• 18,000 frail elders and adults with disabilities have historically participated in Massachusetts’ ADH programs each year.
 Medicaid and other state funders are the payors for approximately 70% of participants.
 Participants rely on ADH services in order to maintain community life while coping with a medical condition, debilitating illness, or a disease requiring careful monitoring and attention.

-• More than half of ADH participants suffer from memory disorders, Dementia or Alzheimer’s disease.
-Without these services, ADH participants would be at risk in the community and would require more expensive health care or institutional services.
+• More than half of ADH participants suffer from memory disorders, Dementia or Alzheimer’s disease or have behavioral health needs.
+Without these services, many ADH participants would be at risk in the community and would require more expensive health care or institutional services.

 • ADH services provide major support for elderly spouses and working caregivers who are committed to helping elders remain at home for as long as possible, resulting in considerable savings to the state.